opentracker-es/opentracker-trabajadores/CONTRIBUTING.md

 ## ⚖️ License Agreement

-By contributing to this OpenTracker component, you agree that:
+By contributing to this OpenJornada component, you agree that:

 1. Your contributions will be licensed under **AGPL-3.0**
 2. You have the right to contribute the code